qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 A server uses this [Service Catalogue Endpoint]-call to publish the provided services using his [Service Catalogue][Definitions Service Catalogue] and related [Service Endpoint(s)][Service Endpoint], see [Set service catalogue request].

-Afterwards, [Server Feed Request] and [Access Feed Callbacks] are received for these services.
+Afterwards, [Server Request for Feed] and [Access Feed Callbacks] are received for these services.

 # Connections